Skip to main content

 READ MORE: 5 things to know about City of San Antonio’s nearly $4 billion budget proposal

-There were only minimal changes to the draft budget staff presented to the council on Aug.
+The final version passed by council members includes only minimal changes to the draft staff presented on Aug.
 15.

-The city plans to cut half of the money it sends to VIA Metropolitan Transit and hike the EMS transport fees by $500 instead of $250 as a way to make room for the new fire union contract.
+The city now plans to cut half of the money it sends to VIA Metropolitan Transit, and a EMS transport fee will go up by $500 instead of $250 as a way to make room for the new fire union contract.

 Council members discussed final budget tweaks on Wednesday night, but unlike recent years, when windfalls of CPS Energy money filled city coffers, there was only about $5 million available to spend over the next two years.

 A pediatric dental clinic, discretionary infrastructure funding for council districts, and housing assistance funding made the cut.
-But, more than $20 million of other council spending asks were left on the table, including larger raises for city employees.
+But more than $20 million of other council spending requests were left on the table, including larger raises for city employees.

 The city still faces a $3.5 million deficit in FY 2026.